eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

 * Timeout argument ``--timeout`` to close the application after the time set has passed.
   Check section :ref:`user_manual_user_interface_timeout_argument` for more information.
 * Add TLS-SNI support.
-* Add TLS-SNI support.
-* Add **external port** support so internal and external port in router configuration could be different.
+* Add **external port** support so internal and external port in network router configuration could be different.

 Next release will include the following **DDS features**: